 For 2009, our Chief Executive Officer, with input from our President and Chief Operating Officer, recommended the annual compensation levels, including bonuses, for all executive officers (including himself) of Gray and its subsidiaries to the Management Personnel Committee for its review and approval.
 The Management Personnel Committee, in setting the annual compensation levels for our executive officers, then reviews these recommendations against prior years' compensation amounts, the current year's financial and market results, and available compensation data from our peer group.
-After the committee has made adjustments to the recommended compensation it deems appropriate and has approved the annual compensation levels for our executive officers, with its final determination.
+After the committee has made adjustments to the recommended compensation it deems appropriate and has approved the annual compensation levels for our executive officers, it reports to the Board of Directors with its final determination.